kainoa7/pathly/README.md

 </div>

-## 🎯 About Kaiyl
+## 🎯 About Jarvus

-Kaiyl is a modern, full-stack SaaS platform that revolutionizes career development through AI-powered guidance, personalized assessments, social features, and comprehensive analytics.
+Jarvus is a modern, full-stack SaaS platform that revolutionizes career development through AI-powered guidance, personalized assessments, social features, and comprehensive analytics.
 Currently in BETA, the platform serves students and professionals with tailored experiences based on their account tier and career goals.

-### ✨ What Makes Kaiyl Special
+### ✨ What Makes Jarvus Special

 - **🤖 AI-Powered Career Matching** - Smart assessments with personalized career recommendations
 - **🎮 Premium AI Assistant** - Exclusive chat interface with voice input and quick actions (Premium)